-Sharon, The Sole Maven, is the author of a new civil rights biography.
+Sharon Bennett is the author of two women’s novellas, a self-help book, and the new civil rights biography, Hidden Jewel of the South.
 Growing up in the 1960s as a person of color proved to be emotional and, at times, turbulent as the daughter of Rev. Dr. L.E.
-Bennett because he took the selfless step forward to integrate the major telecommunications company of Southwestern Bell/AT&T. The pressures that a civil rights activist endures also affects his family.
+Bennett.
+Because he took the selfless step forward to integrate the major telecommunications company of Southwestern Bell/AT&T. Pressures that a civil rights activist endures also affect his family.

 Sharon developed a deep desire to research her family history in the 1990s.
 Her father, the late Rev. Dr. L.E.
 Bennett, had long studied the family’s history.
-It was during his genetic swab that Sharon gained a new appreciation for her father’s sacrifice to change the world.
-She has worked on his biography and done interviews for the past several years.
+Sharon gained a new appreciation for her father’s sacrifice to change the world during his genetic swab.
+She worked on his story and did interviews for the past 15 years.
 As the daughter of L.E.
-Bennett, she has explored family archives as well as Southwestern Bell/AT&T records to piece together this man’s remarkable journey from janitor and civil rights pioneer to second-level management.
+Bennett, she explored family archives and Southwestern Bell/AT&T records to piece together this man’s remarkable journey from janitor and civil rights pioneer to second-level management.

-During college at Sam Houston State University, Sharon was a college representative for Mademoiselle Magazine, earning her gifts, a letter of appreciation and distinction.
-Sharon also participated in coordinating fashion shows and writing the event programs.
+During college at Sam Houston State University, Sharon was a college representative for Mademoiselle Magazine, earning her gifts, a letter of appreciation, and distinction.
+Sharon also was involved in coordinating fashion shows and writing the event programs.
 During college, she pledged a sorority and was active with their community volunteer programs.
 Sharon earned her first bachelor’s in 1979, and her coursework included fine arts and writing classes.
-Sharon declined initial offers from Ebony Fashion Fair and Cover Girl of Dallas, choosing to marry and raise her family instead.
+Sharon declined initial offers from Ebony Fashion Fair and Cover Girl of Dallas, choosing to marry and raise her family.

-With her employer, Sharon participated in numerous volunteer programs and foundations to raise funds for the community.
-She participated in Toastmasters and won a financial award for an idea to improve USAA’s housing computer program.
+After a painful divorce, Sharon relocated to her parents and began working in the church by teaching young adults Sunday School and singing in the choir.
+She started working for a significant military insurance company and continued her work.
+During her years with USAA, Sharon worked in numerous volunteer programs and foundations to raise funds for the community.
+She participated in Toastmasters and gained a financial payment for an idea to improve USAA’s housing computer program.